 All Art majors are recommended to meet with a faculty advisor each semester.
 Lower division Art majors (29-59 units) will have a mandatory hold placed on their class registration each semester, requiring an appointment with the department academic advisor for clearance.
 All students are highly encouraged to meet with their academic advisor and faculty advisor to ensure the completion of requirements for graduation.
 Appointments are booked through the Art Advisement Center located in AC 100, (818) 677-2348.

-The programs in the Department of Art prepare students for a range of opportunities in the creative economy.
+The programs in the Department of Art and Design prepare students for a range of opportunities in the creative economy.
 Students develop careers in a wide variety of academic, professional and entertainment fields, including animation, game design, branding, graphic design, illustration, photography, video, public art, studio arts, museum and gallery practices, art writing, art publishing and art education.
 In addition to coursework, internships, exhibitions, portfolio reviews, club events and guest speakers teach students real-world professional practices for the field.

 The department is accredited by the National Association of Schools of Art and Design.